-A Missouri durable power of attorney form is a document that grants someone (the “agent”) the legal authority to act and make decisions for another person (the “principal”) in the state of Missouri.
+A Missouri durable power of attorney form is a legal document that authorizes an individual (the “agent”) to make financial decisions and take actions on behalf of another person (the “principal”) within the state of Missouri.

 In Missouri, power of attorney forms are not durable by default.
 They can be made durable by including durability language similar to the following:

 “THIS IS A DURABLE POWER OF ATTORNEY AND THE AUTHORITY OF MY ATTORNEY IN FACT SHALL NOT TERMINATE IF I BECOME DISABLED OR INCAPACITATED OR IN THE EVENT OF LATER UNCERTAINTY AS TO WHETHER I AM DEAD OR ALIVE”